guettli/programming-guidelines/README.md

 ### Don't put generated code into version control

 Please read [Source code vs generated code](#source-code-vs-generated-code).
 Generated code or binary data should not be in a git repository.
-It is possible, but strange.
+It is possible but strange.

 ### The best commits remove code

-For me, the best commits adds some lines to the docs, add some lines to tests and removes more lines than it adds to the production code.
+For me, the best commits add some lines to the docs, add some lines to tests and removes more lines than it adds to the production code.

 ### Time is too short to run all tests before commit+push